MeghaChatur/MeghaChatur/README.md

-# 💫 Hello World!
-I'm Megha Chatur👋🏼:
+# Hii 👋🏼 I'm Megha Chatur
 I'm a passionate Computer Science Engineer with a talent for solving complex problems and building innovative software solutions.
 With hands-on experience in web and app development, I thrive on transforming ideas into functional and user-friendly applications.<br><br>